 By Eliot Kersgaard

-An old juice or other bottle (we used a 1 liter orange juice bottle and that worked pretty well)
+An old juice or other bottle (we used a 1 liter orange juice bottle)

 A piece of vinyl or other waterproof sheet to cover the bottle

 Art supplies to decorate it (we used crayons which stuck to the vinyl quite nicely)

 A bin to collect the lava after it erupts so it doesn’t make a huge mess

 Food coloring in the primary colors (red, yellow, and blue)

 Step One: Print and Complete the STEAM Printable Above

 Using the printables above at the very beginning of the activity will help kids get into the imaginative spirit and also give guidance for the colors which need to be mixed to achieve the desired results.